Professor - Violin; Assistant Dean of Student Artistic Achievement

 Dr. Myers' former students teach and perform professionally throughout the United States, Europe, South Africa, and Asia.
-Recent graduates have won professional symphony positions, including with The Hallé Orchestra in Manchester, England, and college teaching positions in Jakarta and Seoul, Korea and high school orchestra directorships in thriving programs in West Virginia, Ohio and Texas.
+Recent graduates have won professional symphony positions, including with The Hallé Orchestra in Manchester, England, and college teaching positions in Virginia and abroad in Jakarta and Seoul, Korea.
+Many are K-12 school orchestra directors in thriving programs in West Virginia, Ohio and Texas.
 Her students regularly perform at summer music festivals including: the Roundtop Music Festival (TX); Wintergreen Music Festival (VA); Texas Music Festival (Houston), AIMS in Graz, Austria; Opera in the Ozarks (Arkansas), and perform with the West Virginia Symphony Orchestra; New York’s “The Orchestra Now;” Florida's Tallahassee Symphony, Sinfonia Gulf Coast, and Ocala Symphony; and Pennsylvania's Johnstown Symphony.
 Violinists studying under Dr. Myers have been national finalists in the 2014 and 2016 MTNA Solo and Chamber Music Competitions.
 Beyond performing and teaching careers, many of Dr. Myers' students have gone on to prestigious academic programs in musicology and arts administration, including at the University of Oxford in England and Goldsmiths, University of London.

 Dr. Myers has performed internationally as a soloist, chamber musician, and orchestral player in Japan, Korea, Taiwan, Italy, Germany, Austria, Slovakia, Hungary, and Spain.
 She was a 19-year member of the Britt Festival Orchestra in Jacksonville, Oregon and also performed as a member of the New World Symphony in Miami Beach, Florida for two seasons.
 In 2016 Dr. Myers joined the faculty of the Oklahoma Summer Arts Institute at Quartz Mountain, where she coaches the orchestra’s violin sections and performs chamber music with OSAI faculty.